yorickyeng/yorickyeng/README.md

 - Digital Department of BMSTU in the specialization "Android Developer 2024/2025"

-- Completed the T-Bank course "Android Development at BMSTU" (Fall 2024)
+- T-Bank course "Android Development at BMSTU" (Fall 2024)

 👯 Pet-projects: